Punishment

 inherent in the rules that establish order and hold the society and state

-rules that integrate the individual, family, society and state.
+on rules that integrate the individual, family, society and state.

-In these texts the
+In the dharmasastra

-existence of conflicts, disunions, rivalry and factional spirit is considered
+the existence of conflicts, disunions, rivalry and factional spirit is considered

 to be the greatest of all dangers to social cohesion and individual freedom.
 The